How do I report an irregularity or request verification?

 Yes.
 Persons or groups concerned by a designation can request amendments to specifications approved by the Conseil des Appellations Réservées et des Termes Valorisants.
 Full information on reserved designations in Québec can be viewed in this section.

 Are there costs associated with the application for recognition process?

 The recognition process administered by the Conseil des Appellations Réservées et des Termes Valorisants involves no cost for the applicant group.
 However, a certain amount of effort is required, which translates into an investment of time for the promoters.
 With regard to expenses incurred in conducting a feasibility study and developing specifications, the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation du Québec (MAPAQ) runs a program to provide funding for various stages in the preparation of an application.
-For information on this program, follow this link.
+For information on this program, follow this link (french only).

 How long does the process of obtaining recognition of a designation take?